We don't just talk cars ... we teach how to buy them.

 Although the coupe has flashier styling than the sedan, there is really no functional difference between the two.
 They're easy to drive, easy to maintain, good on gas and comfortable whether you're driving around town or on a long-distance trip.

 The bottom line is this is a fun car to drive that has an environmentally friendly and good gas mileage engine, a roomy interior, a proven reputation for durability and excellent safety ratings.
-In fact, when equipped with side airbags, the coupe gets a full five star rating for side impacts while the sedan gets four, with or without airbags.
+In fact, when equipped with side airbags, these older coupe models get a full five star rating for side impacts while the sedan gets four, with or without airbags.

-And with the redesign in 2006, we're particularly impressed with the coupe Si, which has become the fastest production Civic ever.
+And with the redesign in 2006, the Civic's eigth-generation produced through the 2011 model, we're particularly impressed with the coupe Si, which has become the fastest production Civic ever.
 It's been outfitted with a more powerful 197-horsepower engine (the same engine as the Acura RSX Type-S), a 6-speed manual transmission with limited-slip differential and a sport-tuned suspension that all add up to more performance fun.

 The other coupe models were also given a larger engine in 2006 ... a 1.8-liter, inline four-cylinder.
 It's rated at 140 horsepower and is paired with either a standard five-speed manual or an optional five-speed automatic transmission.
 And it actually gets better gas mileage than its smaller predecessor.